Click here to download the race rules.

 As is the case with the mixed and women’s division races, every dragon boat must have a drummer and steersperson.
 All drummers and steerspersons must be at least 14 years of age, but need not meet other age or sex requirements of these divisions.
 All teams registering for a specialty race must submit roster, all paddlers must be registered with a team for the day.

-- • Seniors Race – All paddlers must be 40 years of age and older.
+- Masters Race – All paddlers must be 40 years of age and older.
 Mixed and women crews will follow current race rules for team composition.
 Partial teams may register with other partial teams to complete rosters for this race.

 Drummers and steerspersons may be rostered on multiple teams.
 All paddlers rostered with a Women’s team may paddle for one other Mixed team, but not for any other Women’s teams.
 All women rostered with a Mixed team may paddle for one other Women’s team, but not for any other Mixed teams.
 Anyone rostered on more than one team must sign a Kent Cornucopia Days Race Roster/Waiver form for each team.
 While this cross-rostering is allowed, no team may hold up the start of a race for a paddler that is on another dragon boat and completing another race without approval from the Race Directors.
 Any team delaying the start of a race for this reason shall forfeit the race for which they are entered.

 Mixed teams will be assigned to a bracket based on their performance in the morning races.
-Seeds 1-12 will be Mixed A, seeds 13-24 will be Mixed B. Seeds are an estimate at this time.
-A and B are proportionally based upon how many mixed teams we have participating.
+Seeds 1-12 will be Mixed A, seeds 13-24 will be Mixed B, and seeds 25-36 will be Mixed C. Seeds are an estimate at this time.
+A, B, and C are proportionally based upon how many mixed teams we have participating.